brainboxdotcc/DPP/docpages/04_advanced_reference.md

 All pull requests ("PRs") should be submitted against the `dev` branch in GitHub.
 It’s good to have descriptive commit messages, or PR titles so that other contributors can understand about your commit or the PR Created.
 Read [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) for information on how we like to format commit messages.

 All PRs must pass the [GitHub Actions](https://github.com/brainboxdotcc/DPP/actions) tests before being allowed to be merged.
-This is to ensure that no code committed into the project fails to compile on any of our officially supported platforms or architectures/
+This is to ensure that no code committed into the project fails to compile on any of our officially supported platforms or architectures.